RxssA/DigitalRainCpp/index.md

     }
 }
 ```
+Used to clear screen before starting rain loop
 ```cpp
 void clearScreen() {
     system("cls");  // Use system cls instead of newlines }
 ```
+Prints the menu, user selects the character set to be used for the rain loop.
 ```cpp
 matrix::CharacterSet selectCharacterSet()
 {